What is cancer of unknown primary?

 Cancer of unknown primary statistics

-- CUP is the eighth most common cancer in Australia.
+- It is the eighth most common cancer in Australia.

 - There are nearly 3000 new cases of CUP diagnosed each year in Australia.